chase-lambert/vigil/ARCHITECTURE.md

 ## What is Vigil?

 A **build watcher for Zig** — like Bacon for Rust.
-It runs `zig build`, parses output, displays errors/warnings in a clean TUI, and auto-rebuilds on file changes.
+It runs `zig build`, parses output, displays errors in a clean TUI, and auto-rebuilds on file changes.

 ## Design Philosophy